WallQ/PWA/README.md

 # PWA Evaluation Project - Hotel Booking System
-A simple hotel booking system api to manage bookings, users, hotels and rooms.
+A simple hotel booking system API to manage bookings, users, hotels and rooms.
 This app was created using MongoDB, ExpressJs, ReactJs and NextJs.

 ### Tech
 * [MongoDB]- noSQL document oriented database